paazmaya/naginata.fi/README.markdown

  * This reduces the amount of HTTP requests and if supported by the client, the download size.
  * The minification is done via Minify (https://github.com/mrclay/minify)
  * Unused Javascript could be stripped out with JSlim (https://github.com/zgrossbart/jslim)
+ * jQuery plugin Colorbox used for opening content in same page (http://jacklmoore.com/colorbox/)